 - Our strong preference is to use Zoom registration, which makes sharing the access link easy and more secure.

 - AFS staff can provide meeting support upon request.
-If you require support during your virtual event, coordinate with AFS staff before you schedule the event.
+If you require support during your virtual event, coordinate with AFS staff.

 Never share a Zoom meeting direct link and passcode publicly, though it is ok to share the link to registration.